-A safe place to find a way to be in synchrony with the environment and the complexity of mixed and conflicting emotions and oppositional forces coming together – life, joy, and celebration / death, pain, and mourning; inspiration and experience / boredom and ignorance; vulnerability / strength; resting and waking; power and fatigue – Long Play Liberation (2020) refracts hyperadaptable, material, and ephemeral Blackness.
+A safe place for Black people and People of Colour to find a way to be in synchrony with the environment and the complexity of mixed and conflicting emotions, Long Play Liberation refracts the hyperadaptable, material, and ephemeral Blackness.

 Special thanks to